Making Your Own Natural Beeswax Jar Candles

 It's easy to make your own natural beeswax jar candles.
 It's fun, it's easy, and it's natural.
 And who doesn't love a beeswax candle?? #TexasHomesteader

-(Note: Some links in this post are for further information from earlier posts I’ve written.
+(Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
-If you click them and buy something (almost anything, not just the item noted) I could receive a tiny commission.
-But the price you pay will NOT change.
-It’s an easy way to support this blog without anything coming out of your pocket.
-So click often!
-Thank you!)
+If you click and buy something I could receive a tiny commission.)

-But back in ‘the day‘ I had lots of regular scented candles and I burned them often.
+But back in ‘the day‘ I had lots of regular candles and I burned them often.
 I loved the gentle flicker of the flame and the scent of the candle itself.

-Preparing Your Candle Jars
+*Glass Candle Jars

-There are lots of options for the jars for your candles.
-You can use canning jars – I like to use the small 1/4-pint sized crystal design ones.
+Mason jars – I like to use the small 1/4-pint sized crystal design ones.
 They’re pretty and I love the smaller size.

 Youplait Oui jars repurposed for candles.
 It's easy to make your own natural beeswax jar candles.
 It's fun, it's easy, and it's natural.
 And who doesn't love a beeswax candle?? #TexasHomesteader

-These adorable 3.5 oz jars are the ones I’ll be using today.
-So I removed the labels, cleaned the jars well and set them on a piece of newspaper to catch any drips.
+I removed the labels, cleaned the jars well and set them on a piece of newspaper to catch any drips.

 What Candle Wicks To Use For Homemade Candles?